romw314/bashfox/README.md

 ### `bashfox.conf`
 ```
 OUTPUT=outscript.bash # The output bash script
-SOURCE=.              # The directory where main.bash is, for example, src
+SOURCE=src            # The directory where main.bash is
 ```

 ### Compilation and running